DoComplement/Roblox/Games/SwordSimulator/README.md

 # Sword Simulator Exploit Script
-This repository is the access point to the Sword Simulator kitty script created by Activities12 on V3rmillion
+This repository is the access point to the Sword Simulator kitty scripts created by Activities12 on V3rmillion

 ## Features
 - Fastest Auto-Farm